Resources for Preschool at Home

 I was so intimidated by preschool at home when we first started homeschooling.
 I worried about how I’d know if our kids were “behind,” how to choose the “right” curriculum, socialization, and so much more.
-6 years later, I’m confident that any parent who is determined can give their children a great education at home… starting with preschool!
+That cutie pie first preschooler is 11 now, and I’m more confident than ever that any parent who is determined can give their children a great education at home… starting with preschool!

-And you don’t need to be an education expert to do so.
+And you don’t need to be an educational expert to do so.
+You just need to be the expert on your kid!

 Four preschool children later, I can honestly say that choosing to do preschool at home can lead to some of the sweetest early learning memories for you and your child.